OpenMDAO/OpenMDAO/roadmaps/2021roadmap.md

 Also focus on techniques for debugging a model when it won't converge.

 ## 2) Develop a class for practical optimization based around OpenMDAO
-Having a flexible optimization framework is a bit of a double edges sword, because it allows you to create any problem formulation you want... even a bad one!
+Having a flexible optimization framework is a bit of a double-edged sword, because it allows you to create any problem formulation you want... even a bad one!
 This course will teach the rules for proper optimization formulation, techniques for improving convergence and performance, and debugging processes for when